 Clinton Community Schools has a strong legacy of being excellent stewards of the community’s resources.
 The Clinton Promise is our commitment to provide for our students' future.
-The Clinton Board of Education is asking the community to vote on a bond proposal on May 4, 2021

 This page is dedicated to bring information to the community about the proposed bond.
 Check back regularly for updated information and resources about the proposed bond.

 - The Clinton Promise:

 Clinton Community Schools has a long history of being excellent stewards of the taxpayers' dollars and has routinely refinanced bonds at lower interest rates and passed the savings on to our community.
 Additionally, the District has a long history of only building what is needed and “living within our means.”
 Clinton Community Schools promises to continue this tradition.
 This bond election reflects this wisdom in providing for infrastructure updates, renovations and needed additions which will maintain our quality learning environments and address capacity issues.

 1. What is the AVERAGE increase?